AntonVD1/Investec_Derivatives/README.md

 | Variable Strike Warrant Valuation              | Out       |                                                                     |
 | Simple Tradeable Deposit                       | In        | ETF                                                                  |

 Each model lives under `derivatives/models/` and exposes a `price()` method.
+The models are grouped into subpackages (e.g. `options`, `bonds`, `futures`) to make the repository easier to navigate.
 The current implementation simply raises `NotImplementedError` as a placeholder for the actual pricing logic.